-13.3 Consultation with the authority - Financial Aspects
+Consultation with the authority - Financial Aspects

-- 13.3.1Section 28(4) of the Education Act 2002 requires that before exercising the community facilities power, governing bodies must consult the local education authority, and have regard to advice given to them by their authority. - 13.3.2 The requirement to seek authority advice should be met by submitting detailed written proposals to the Director of Children Learning and Skills.
-This should be done at least a term before any formal consultation process, planning applications and so on relating to the provision of any new facilities by the school. - 13.3.3 The authority will undertake to provide advice, at no charge, within one month of having received written proposals from the school.
+- 13.3 Section 28(4) of the Education Act 2002 requires that before exercising the community facilities power, governing bodies must consult the local education authority, and have regard to advice given to them by their authority. - 13.4 The requirement to seek authority advice should be met by submitting detailed written proposals to the Director Wellbeing, Education & Children's Services.
+This should be done at least a term before any formal consultation process, planning applications and so on relating to the provision of any new facilities by the school. - 13.5 The authority will undertake to provide advice, at no charge, within one month of having received written proposals from the school.
 There is also a requirement for schools to inform the authority what action has been taken following authority advice.

-13.4 Funding Arrangements: Authority powers
+Funding Arrangements: authority powers

-- 13.4.1 The provision of community facilities in many schools may be dependent on the conclusion of a funding agreement with a third party which will either be supplying funding or supplying funding and taking part on the provision.
-A very wide range of bodies and organisations are potentially involved. - 13.4.2 Any such proposed agreement should be submitted to the authority for its comments; and there is a term lead time requirement for doing so to give the authority adequate notice and time for comment from Legal and other officers.
+- 13.6 The provision of community facilities in many schools may be dependent on the conclusion of a funding agreement with a third party which will either be supplying funding or supplying funding and taking part on the provision.
+A very wide range of bodies and organisations are potentially involved. - 13.7 Any such proposed agreement should be submitted to the authority for its comments; and there is a term lead time requirement for doing so to give the authority adequate notice and time for comment from Legal and other officers.
 The authority does not have a right of veto on such agreements, either directly or through requiring a right to countersign the agreement.
-If the third party requires authority consent to the agreement for it to proceed, such a requirement and the method by which authority consent is to be signified is a matter for that third party, not for the scheme. - 13.4.3 Although the authority does not have a general power of veto for these agreements, if an agreement has been or is to be concluded against the wishes of the authority, or has been concluded without informing the authority, which in the view of the authority is seriously prejudicial to the interests of the school or the authority, that may constitute grounds for suspension of the right to a delegated budget.
+If the third party requires authority consent to the agreement for it to proceed, such a requirement and the method by which authority consent is to be signified is a matter for that third party, not for the scheme.

+Although the authority does not have a general power of veto for these agreements, if an agreement has been or is to be concluded against the wishes of the authority, or has been concluded without informing the authority, which in the view of the authority is seriously prejudicial to the interests of the school or the authority, that may constitute grounds for suspension of the right to a delegated budget.